krhoda/wasm_quicksort_example/wasm_quicksort_example/README.md

 # WASM Library Packaging Example -- The JS Lib
 This directory is the actual JavaScript / Rust libraries used by the projects `../examples` directory.
 The Rust library is found in the `crate` directory.
 The JavaScript is found in the `src` directory.
 The Rust can be published on it's own to `crates.io` and imported by other WASM facing Rust libraries.
-The `package.json`'s build directions combine the `src` and `crate` into various distrobutions for all sorts of targets, some of which are found in `../examples`.
+The `package.json`'s build directions combine the `src` and `crate` into various distributions for all sorts of targets, some of which are found in `../examples`.

 The important trio of config files are the `package.json`, the `tsconfig.json`, and the `rollup.config.js`.
-The `rollup.config.js` sets up all the various distrobutions, the `tsconfig.json` allows for the importation of the `.wasm` files directly, amongst other things, and the `package.json` sets the build system up.
+The `rollup.config.js` sets up all the various distributions, the `tsconfig.json` allows for the importation of the `.wasm` files directly, amongst other things, and the `package.json` sets the build system up.

 In terms of re-creating this project, here are the steps that were used to create this.